ibexa/documentation-developer/docs/guide/http_cache.md

 To make the most of the purge option, see [Available tags](#available-tags).

-## Using Varnish
+### Using Varnish

 As eZ Platform is built on top of Symfony, it uses standard HTTP cache headers.
-The PHP-based Symfony reverse proxy is used by default to handle cache, but you can easily replace it with any other reverse proxy such as Varnish.
+By default the Symfony reverse proxy, written in PHP, is used to handle cache, but it can be easily replaced with any other reverse proxy like Varnish.

-With Varnish, you can perform cache purging with an http request.
-For more information, see [Purge types](#purge-types).

 !!! note

     Use of Varnish is a requirement for a [Clustering](clustering.md) setup.

-### Recommended VCL base files
+#### Recommended VCL base files

-For Varnish to work properly with eZ Platform, you must use one of the provided files as a basis:
+For Varnish to work properly with eZ, you'll need to use one of the provided files as a basis:

 - [Varnish VCL example](https://github.com/ezsystems/ezplatform-http-cache/blob/2.0/docs/varnish/vcl/varnish5.vcl)